Collisionally Stable Gas of Bosonic Dipolar Ground State Molecules: Introduction

 Here, we demonstrate the stabilization of a gas of bosonic sodium-cesium (NaCs) molecules against inelastic loss via microwave shielding.
-NaCs is strongly dipolar, with a permanent dipole moment of $d_0 = 4.75(20)$~D \cite{dagdigian1972molecular}, which enhances losses of unshielded molecules~\cite{julienne2011universal}, but in turn makes shielding more effective.
-We suppress two-body loss by more than a factor of 200, increasing the lifetime of dense ensembles, with an interparticle spacing of about 1 $\mu$m, from 16(2) ms to 1.0(1) s.
-The microwave field also induces a dipole moment of up to 1.3 D, leading to dipolar interactions that enhance elastic collisions.
-In a cross-thermalization experiment, we measure strong elastic interactions and obtain a ratio of elastic-to-inelastic collisions of up to $\gamma = 4 (1) \times 10^3$.
-Under these conditions, we demonstrate the evaporative cooling of the bosonic molecular gas, increasing its phase-space density (PSD) by a factor of 20 and reaching a temperature of $36(5)$ nK.
+NaCs is strongly dipolar with a permanent dipole moment of $d_0 = 4.75(20)$~D \cite{dagdigian1972molecular}, making shielding highly effective.
+We observe the suppression of two-body loss by more than a factor of 200, increasing the lifetime of dense ensembles, with an interparticle spacing of about 1 $\mu$m, from 16(2) ms to 1.0(1) s.
+The microwave field induces a dipole moment of up to 1.3 D in the laboratory frame, leading to significant dipolar interactions that enhance elastic collisions.
+Via cross-thermalization we measure strong elastic interactions and obtain a ratio of elastic-to-inelastic collisions of up to $\gamma = 4 (1) \times 10^3$.
+Under these conditions, we demonstrate evaporative cooling of a bosonic molecular gas, increasing its phase-space density (PSD) by a factor of 20 and reaching a temperature of $36(5)$ nK.